 Dataleaf Technologies, Inc: HR System migration, Archiving, Analysis, Modeling, Interim HRIS

-A Dataleaf® Database knows a great deal lot about its own contents and structure, not just at a platform level, but also at the application level...
+A Dataleaf® Database has certain invariable characteristics.
+Basically, it 'knows' a whole lot about its own contents and structure, not just at a platform level, but also at the application level, where a user can get at it.